datafix-com/HelloWorld/HiThere.md

 * https://www.cbc.ca/news/politics/canada-security-cyber-threat-1.5010372

 ### Test file for StackEdit integration.
+* is downloadFail an indication of an NodeJs install problem ??
 * StackEdit is just a Tool HwW finds it convenient to use.
 * Crafting folder structures will streamline tool interactions.
 * Staging Ideas and Comments improves their effectiveness by ensuring clear initial communications without impeding initial concepts.